noorvir/codar/README.md

 * `minDistance` the smallest distance measured for the encounter in centimeters (int)
 * `duration` the duration of the encounter in seconds (int)
 * `pid` the pseudonymous identifier of the encoutered person
+* `reportType` the reason for the encounter to be published. can be "SYMPTOMS_TESTED_POSITIVE" or "SYMPTOMS_TESTED_NEGATIVE" or "SYMPTOMS_NOT_TESTED".

 Encounters are published by people who have tested positive.